MohamedGalal-2/From-Nand-To-Tetris/README.md

 The site contains all the lectures, project materials and tools necessary for building a general-purpose computer system and a modern software hierarchy from the ground up.

 ### Repository Structure
-The course is divided into several projects, each building upon the concepts learned in the previous ones.
+The Repository is divided into several projects, each building upon the concepts learned in the previous ones.
 Here is a brief overview of the projects in the Nand2Tetris course:

 1. Project 1: Boolean Logic - In this project, you implement basic logic gates such as AND, OR, and NOT using the provided hardware description language (HDL) called HDL1.